wp-plugins/tdo-mini-forms/Readme.txt

 = Can we use TinyMCE, FckEditor, Niced for writing posts? =

 I have spent some time exploring the use of TinyMCE (and to a lesser degree FckEditor) for TDO Mini Forms.
 Both libraries provide a WYSIWYG or "Rich Text" editors in place of your bog-standard text area.
 Wordpress' write screen using a heavily modified version of TinyMCE.

-I haven't settled on the right method to do this yet.
+There is no direct integration support for these toolkits.
 However you can easily integrate TinyMCE without modifying any of TDO Mini Forms.

-Grab the latest copy and installed it somewhere on your website and then follow the directions on how to replace a text area with TinyMCE.
-This can be used to even change your comment input field.
+[I've written up a short tutorial on how you might integrate TinyMCE with the a TDO Mini Form's Form] ( http://thedeadone.net/how-to/tinymce-tdomf/ )

 = I want to add add tags to QuickTags such as embed video, etc.? =